Hoppen to Conclusions: Week 13 Insights and Analysis

 Note: neutral game-script is defined as plays outside of the two-minute warning with a win probability between 20% and 80% for the offensive team.

-- Team Pace and Plays: Compares a team's average plays per game to its neutral-script pace, using seconds per play as a measure of pace.
+- Team Pace and Plays: Compares a team's average plays per game (in regulation only, overtime excluded) to its neutral-script pace, using seconds per play as a measure of pace.
 On the chart, the y-axis flipped to show faster-paced teams (fewer seconds per play) on top.
 Simply put, teams (and overall matchups) with more plays and faster pace will offer more opportunities for fantasy point-scoring.

-- Team Pass Rates: Compares a team's neutral-script pass rate (NPR) to its red-zone pass rate, with the size of the team's point showing its pass rate over expectation (PROE).
+- Team Pass Rates: Compares a team's pass rate over expectation (PROE) to its red-zone pass rate.
 Here we can identify which teams are passing the most when game script isn't a deciding factor and when they get close to the goal line.

 - Running Back Usage: Compares running back snap percent to his high-value touches (carries inside the 10 and receptions), with the size of the player's point as his total opportunities per game.

 - Wide Receiver/Tight End Usage: Compares player weighted opportunity rating (WOPR) to his targets per route run (TPRR), with the size of the player's point as his receiver air conversion ratio (RACR).
 WOPR weights both air yards share and target share to evaluate a player's opportunity, while RACR divides a player's receiving yards by his air yards to evaluate his efficiency in the opportunity he is given.
 The charts show the same information for both the wide receiver and tight end position.